New science standards in Louisiana

 Louisiana's state board of elementary and secondary education voted to adopt a new set of state science standards on March 8, 2017, according to the Baton Rouge Advocate (March 8, 2017) — but not without a nod in the general direction of creationism.

 At a meeting of a committee of the board held on March 7, 2017, testimony and discussion centered on the treatment of evolution in the standards, according to the Associated Press (March 7, 2017).
-After critics complained that no alternatives to evolution were included in the standards, the committee voted 7-2 to add a reference to the so-called Louisiana Science Education Act.
-Thus amended, the standards were unanimously approved.
+After critics complained that no alternatives to evolution were included in the standards, the committee voted 7-2 to add a reference to the so-called Louisiana Science Education Act in a separate document, Bulletin 1962, which outlines for school districts what BESE approved and includes only the Performance Expectations.
+Thereafter, in a separate and unanimous vote, the board approved the standards themselves, which teachers will use as the basis for classroom instruction, as drafted by the Standards Review Committee.

 As NCSE previously reported, the LSEA, passed and enacted in 2008, calls on state and local administrators to help to promote "critical thinking skills, logical analysis, and open and objective discussion of scientific theories being studied including, but not limited to, evolution, the origins of life, global warming, and human cloning"; these four topics were described as controversial in the original draft of the legislation.